 carloscastilla - Fotolia

-We've all heard the expression, "It's nice to put a face to the name."
-In today's digitized business world, this statement is especially true.
+We've all heard the expression: "It's nice to put a face to the name."
+In today's hybrid workplace business world, this statement is especially true.

-Many modern communications methods such as the telephone, fax machine, email and instant message have completely removed face-to-face contact.
-In many ways, this has resulted in team, customer or partner relationships that are disjointed, impersonal and cold.
+Many modern communications methods, such as the telephone, fax machine, email and instant message (IM), have completely removed face-to-face contact.
+This often results in team, customer or partner relationships that are disjointed, impersonal and cold.
+On top of this, many businesses have embraced a work-from-home or hybrid work model, further endangering personal connections shared among co-workers and customers.

-Yet there's one technology that can provide instant communications without physical location restrictions.
+Yet, there's one technology proven to deliver instant communications without physical location restrictions.
 Video conferencing technology provides a personal touch by enabling a person to see with whom they're interacting.
-And enterprises are embracing video conferencing at rates like never before.
+And enterprises have embraced video conferencing well beyond traditional meetings to the point where they have fully integrated it into many day-to-day business workflows.

 Video conference architectures, platforms and software